jdfant/pipe/README.md

-# Rubber room for Multibranch Pipeline testing.
+# Rubber room for Multibranch Pipeline testing

 ### So cold in here.
-I seemed to have misplaced my straight jacket.
+I seemed to have misplaced my straight jacket